wdacom/sdbc/README.md

 select"SELECT * FROM table WHERE id = $id".on("0" -> 3)
 ```

-You can also mix string-interpolated parameters with named parameters.
+You can use interpolated parameters and named parameters in the same query.

 ```scala
 select"SELECT * FROM table WHERE id = $id AND something = @something".on("something" -> "hello")